Last updated on May 4, 2026

-The Peace Lily (Spathiphyllum) is a tropical evergreen from the Araceae family.
-It comes from the rainforests of Central and South America.
-Despite its name, the peace lily plant is not a true lily.
+The peace lily (Spathiphyllum) is a tropical evergreen plant from the Araceae family, widely grown as an indoor houseplant for its clean foliage and distinctive white spathes.
+It originates from the rainforests of Central and South America, where it grows naturally in shaded, humid environments.
 Instead, it belongs to a group of shade-loving plants often referred to as spath lilies.

 The peace lily plant isn’t admired for its beauty.
 It also holds special meaning.
 It symbolizes hope, healing, purity, and, of course, peace.
 Because of this, many people gift a Spathiphyllum flower to comfort someone who has lost a loved one.